Monsour Counseling and Psychological Services

 CLSA Drop-In Hours with Dr. Dana Reyes

-• Thursdays from 2:00PM-4:00PM beginning January 19th, 2023
+• Thursdays from 2:00PM-4:00PM

 • Hosted by Chicanx/Latinx Student Affairs

-• Please email Miriam Escobedo to reserve your 30-minute appointment
+• Please email Miriam Escobedo to reserve your 30-minute appointment.

 QRC (Queer Resource Center) with Dr. Emily Hauck